"...Strong bass lines that find the groove on every tune." - Portland Oregonian

 Tom has performed with many of the jazz greats, including Arturo Sandoval, Lee Konitz, Mel Torme, Benny Golson, James Moody, Herb Ellis, Mose Allison, Charlie Rouse, Houston Person, Ken Peplowski, Ernie Watts, Scott Hamilton, Charles McPherson, Carl Fontana, and Herb Geller.

-Wakeling has shared the stage with some of the most significant pianists and drummers of our time, including Albert “Tootie” Heath, Jeff Hamilton, Mickey Roker, Lewis Nash, Butch Miles, Grady Tate, Mike Clark, Chuck Redd, Dave Frishberg, Bill Mays, Roger Kellaway, Mike Wofford, Larry Fuller, Bruce Barth, Randy Porter, and Art Lande.
+Wakeling has shared the stage with some of the most significant jazz pianists and drummers of our time, including Albert “Tootie” Heath, Lewis Nash, Jeff Hamilton, Mickey Roker, Butch Miles, Grady Tate, Chuck Redd, Dave Frishberg, Bill Mays, Roger Kellaway, Mike Wofford, Larry Fuller, Bruce Barth, Randy Porter, and Art Lande.

 Tom’s “show biz” credits include Della Reese, Red Skelton, Rich Little, Mickey Rooney, the Fifth Dimension, and playing in the orchestras of national touring shows such as "Cats", "A Chorus Line", the Joffrey Ballet, “Grease”, and "Damn Yankees" (with Jerry Lewis).

 Tom's most recent recordings are "The Rebecca Kilgore Trio, Vol. 1" with Rebecca Kilgore and pianist Randy Porter, and "Canadian Sunset" with Rebecca Kilgore and Canadian guitarist Bill Coon.
 Additional recordings include "Cotton Club Live" with Juno award-winning Canadian trumpet player Brad Turner, Nancy King's "Perennial, the Bridge Quartet’s “Night”, and "Climbing” with the Alan Jones Sextet.